erthward/geonomics/docs/source/index.rst

 It is available to freely distribute and modify, with proper attribution, under the MIT License.

+Should you use Geonomics for research, education, or other purposes, please cite it as:

+    Terasaki Hart, D.E., Bishop, A.P., Wang, I.J.
+2021.
+Geonomics: forward-time, spatially explicit, and arbitrarily complex landscape genomic simulations.
+Manuscript submitted for publication.

 Should you have any questons or concerns, please feel free to get in touch at drew.hart<at>berkeley<dot>edu !